 Do you report my continuing education to the Florida Real Estate Commission?

 Yes.
 We will report your course completion to the Florida Real Estate Commission.
 Rosters are submitted three times a week and can take 24-48 hours to be reflected in the FREC database.

 How long do I have to complete my courses after I purchase them?

-Individual courses are available for six months from date of purchase.
-The purchase of a package will give you access to the course work for the full length of your licensing cycle (2 years).
+Individual courses are available for six months from the date of purchase.
+The purchase of a package will give you access to the coursework for the full length of your licensing cycle (2 years).

 Do I have to complete the course at one time?